 “I was convinced Brian O’Driscoll should have been named as captain.
 It’s catastrophic leaving him out.
 He’s still one of the top centres in world rugby.
 He’s a fantastic guy and has been on four tours and knows it all inside out.
 It’s a massive mistake.” – Ian Robertson (BBC Rugby Correspondent)

 If this wasn’t serious enough, Warren Gatland decided to name 10 Welsh players in the 15 players’ line-up.
 Seems as if dear Warren forgot that the Lions team should include the best players of Ireland, Scotland, England and Wales.
 This is nepotism in its purest form.
-I’ve never witnessed nepotism in sport before, and I hope never to witness it again.
+I’ve never witnessed nepotism in a sport before, and I hope never to witness it again.
 It now boils down to a different team on the pitch, instead of a Lions team, it looks like it will be Wales against Australia on July 6th.

 While many people conceive rugby as a sport for a bunch of brutes, it amazingly is quite the opposite.
 The famous saying of football and rugby “that one is a gentleman’s game played by hooligans; the other a hooligan’s game played by gentlemen” can be used either in favour of rugby or football, but rugby is quite often referred to as a hooligan’s game played by gentlemen.
 Brian O’Driscoll is such a gentleman.
-Reacting on hearing about his omission, he wrote on Twitter: “Obviously totally gutted at being left out for deciding Test but all efforts go into preparing the boys to see it through.”
-Even when he was looked over for what could have been the biggest win in his career, he chose to be respectful to the team and willing to be there for them.
+Reacting to hearing about his omission, he wrote on Twitter: “Obviously totally gutted at being left out for deciding Test but all efforts go into preparing the boys to see it through.”
+Even when he was looked over for what could have been the biggest win of his career, he chose to be respectful to the team and willing to be there for them.
 Respect, Warren Gatland, is something you know nothing of.
-Brian O’Driscoll on the other hand, does.
+Brian O’Driscoll on the other hand does.

 Julius Caesar said “panem et circensus“, meaning “bread and circuses” to keep the public quiet and to help them remember who was in charge.
 Gatland is now using a more commonplace phrase: “It’s my way or the highway” to indicate he is in charge and he will do as he pleases.
 It is sad that international rugby has come to this.
 Rugby will prevail, but Warren Gatland soiled a team, what it stands for and the best player in the world for a long time to come.